ec-europa/toolkit/docs/upgrading.md

 the 5 steps listed below in the upgrade steps.
 After the upgrade you might have to fix some files that may have been altered by the upgrade script.
 It is best to use a dedicated branch for the upgrade so your master branch stays unaffected until the pull request has been merged into the master of reference.

-If your project has no real customizations to Phing targets or the subsite-starterkit provided composer files you should not encounter any problems.
+If your project has no custom Phing targets and has not altered any composer files that were provided by the subsite-starterkit you should not encounter any problems during this upgrade process.

 ### Upgrade guide